-4.7.
-INSPECTION REPORT31
+4.7 INSPECTION REPORT

-- 4.7.1.
-You must complete an inspection report within 24 hours of completing any site inspection.
-Each inspection report must include the following: - a.
+- 4.7.1 You must complete an inspection report within 24 hours of completing any site inspection.32 Each inspection report must include the following: - a.
 The inspection date; - b.
-The UPDES CGP permit tracking number; - c.
+The UPDES Permit tracking number; - c.
 Names and titles of personnel making the inspection; - d.
-A summary of your inspection findings, covering at a minimum the observations you made in accordance with Part 4.6, including any necessary maintenance or corrective actions; - e.
-If you are inspecting your site at the frequency specified in Part 4.2.2, Part 4.3, Part 4.4.1.c, Part 4.4.2.a, or Part 4.4.2.b and you conducted an inspection because of rainfall measuring 0.50 inches or greater, you must include the applicable rain gauge or weather station readings that triggered the inspection; and
+A summary of your inspection findings, covering at a minimum the observations you made in accordance with Part 4.6, including any problems found during your inspection that make it necessary to perform routine maintenance pursuant to Part 2.1.4.b or corrective action pursuant to Part 5.
+Include also any documentation as to why the corrective action procedures under Part 5 are unnecessary to fix a problem that repeatedly occurs as described in Part 2.1.4.c; - e.
+If you are inspecting your site at the frequency specified in Part 4.2.2, Part 4.3, or Part 4.4.2 and you conducted an inspection because of a storm event that produced rainfall measuring 0.50 inches or more within a 24-hour period, you must include the applicable rain gauge or weather station readings that triggered the inspection; and - f.
+If you determined that it is unsafe to inspect a portion of your site, you must describe the reason you found it to be unsafe and specify the locations to which this condition applies.

-31 See DWQ construction storm water web page for ideas and examples of self-inspection forms.
+32 See DWQ construction storm water web page for ideas and examples of self-inspection forms.

-- f.
-If you determined that it is unsafe to inspect a portion of your site, you must describe the reason you found it to be unsafe and specify the locations to which this condition applies. - 4.7.2.
-Each inspection report must be signed in accordance with 9.16(1)b. of this permit. - 4.7.3.
-You must keep a copy, in paper or electronic form, of all inspection reports at the site or at an easily accessible location, so that it can be made available at the time of an on-site inspection or upon request by DWQ, a local municipality of jurisdiction, or by the EPA. - 4.7.4.
-You must retain all inspection reports completed for this Part for at least three (3) years from the date that your permit coverage expires or is terminated. - 4.8.
-INSPECTIONS BY DWQ MS4 OR EPA: You must allow an authorized representative of DWQ, the MS4 of jurisdiction or the EPA to conduct the following activities at reasonable times.
-To the extent that you are utilizing shared controls that are not on site to comply with this permit, you must make arrangements for DWQ to have access at all reasonable times to those areas where the shared controls are located. - 4.8.1.
-Enter onto all areas of the site, including any construction support activity areas covered by this permit, any off-site areas where shared controls are utilized to comply with this permit, discharge locations, adjoining waterbodies, and locations where records are kept under the conditions of this permit; - 4.8.2.
-Access and copy any records that must be kept under the conditions of this permit; - 4.8.3.
-Inspect your construction site, including any construction support activity areas covered by this permit (see Part 1.2.2), any storm water controls installed and maintained at the site, and any off-site shared controls utilized to comply with this permit; and - 4.8.4.
-Sample or monitor for the purpose of ensuring compliance.
+- 4.7.2 You must sign each inspection report in accordance with Part 9.12.2 of this Permit. - 4.7.3 You must keep a copy, in paper or electronic form, of all inspection reports at the site or at an easily accessible location, so you can immediately make it available at the time of an on-site inspection or upon request by DWQ, a local municipality of jurisdiction, or by the EPA. - 4.7.4 You must retain all inspection reports completed for this Part for at least three (3) years from the date that your Permit coverage expires or you terminate coverage.

+4.8 INSPECTIONS BY DWQ MS4 OR EPA

+You must allow an authorized representative of DWQ, the MS4 of jurisdiction, or the EPA to conduct the following activities at reasonable times.
+To the extent that you are utilizing shared controls that are not on site to comply with this Permit, you must make arrangements for DWQ to have access at all reasonable times to those areas where the shared controls are located.

+- 4.8.1 Enter onto all areas of the site, including any construction support activity areas covered by this Permit, any off-site areas where you utilize shared controls to comply with this Permit, discharge locations, adjoining waterbodies, and locations where you keep records under the conditions of this Permit; - 4.8.2 Access and copy any records you must keep under the conditions of this Permit; - 4.8.3 Inspect your construction site, including any construction support activity areas covered by this Permit (see Part 1.2.1.b), any storm water controls installed and maintained at the site, and any off- site shared controls utilized to comply with this Permit; and - 4.8.4 Sample or monitor for the purpose of ensuring compliance.